maine-imre/handwaver/docs/Scenes/ScaleDimension.tex.md

 ### Equaliaterial Triangle

-The net of a triangle is three congruant line segments.
-In it's unfolded state, the line segments are colinear.
+The net of a triangle is three congruent line segments.
+In its unfolded state, the line segments are colinear.
 To fold the triangle net, hold the middle segment fixed and rotate the other two segments (clockwise and counterclockwise, respectively) by $\frac{2}{3} \pi$ radians.

 ```C#
 //angle of rotation in degrees (Unity.Mathematics works in degrees)